segunak/SegunAkinyemi.com/docs/_posts/2025-01-31-dough-diaries-raleigh.md

 <iframe src="https://www.google.com/maps/embed?pb=!1m18!1m12!1m3!1d6473.461180610666!2d-78.64996862465881!3d35.78199367255489!2m3!1f0!2f0!3f0!3m2!1i1024!2i768!4f13.1!3m3!1m2!1s0x89ac5f65bcb0a07b%3A0x184d107ec06eebde!2sThe%20Cupcake%20Shoppe%20Bakery%20%2B%20Coffee!5e0!3m2!1sen!2sus!4v1738377880226!5m2!1sen!2sus" width="100%" height="450" style="border:0;" allowfullscreen=""  referrerpolicy="no-referrer-when-downgrade"></iframe>

+## Cinnaholic

+A delightful establishment, but it's not local to Raleigh.
+It's a chain with locations [across the country](https://locations.cinnaholic.com), each offering a unique cinnamon roll experience that's worth trying.
+Think of it as the Chipotle or Subway of cinnamon rolls, where you can customize your order to your liking.
+They offer over 20 options for both icing and frosting, which are not the same thing!
+Icing is thinner and glossier, while frosting is thicker and creamier.
+Most traditional cinnamon rolls use icing, but Cinnaholic provides choices like cream cheese frosting, cookie dough frosting, caramel frosting, and various toppings, allowing for extensive customization.
+I'm partial to their cookie dough frosting, and traditional _Old Skool_ cinnamon roll.
+It's truly a cinnamon roll lover's heaven, and I appreciate their locations in every city I find them.

+<iframe src="https://www.google.com/maps/embed?pb=!1m18!1m12!1m3!1d15735.416745099954!2d-78.6717114739691!3d35.79142946631357!2m3!1f0!2f0!3f0!3m2!1i1024!2i768!4f13.1!3m3!1m2!1s0x89acf5aa43e358e7%3A0xdd6620da8ef15dca!2sCinnaholic!5e0!3m2!1sen!2sus!4v1738690487713!5m2!1sen!2sus" width="100%" height="450" style="border:0;" allowfullscreen="" referrerpolicy="no-referrer-when-downgrade"></iframe>

 ## Sir Walter Coffee + Kitchen

 Now this was a great cinnamon roll.
 They call it a cinnamon bun, but as someone with demonstrated expertise in this area, let me clarify that it's a cinnamon roll.
 Great cinnamon presence, just the right amount of icing, and a texture that's equally enjoyable warm or cold.
 The coffee shop itself has a great vibe too—cozy, warm, and welcoming.
 I'd absolutely return for both the cinnamon roll and the overall ambience.
 Raleigh did well with this one.